a-vaan/startup/README.md

 ### Technologies ###
 I am going to use the required technologies in the following ways:

-- **HTML:** Uses correct HTML structure with two HTML pages.
-One is used for loging in/registering, while the other is used for creating movie/ show descriptions and rating/commenting on them.
+- **HTML:** Uses correct HTML structure with three HTML pages.
+One for logging in/registering, one for creating movie/show descriptions, and one for creating comments and ratings.
 - **CSS:** Adaptable to different screen sizes with a simple, minimal design.
 Good use of color, contrast, and whitespace.
 - **JavaScript:** Provides login/registration, movie/show selection, creating movie/show descriptions, creating movie/show comments and
 ratings, backend endpoint calls.
 - **React:** Single page application, with views componentized and dynamic updates in response to user actions.
 - **Web Service:** Backend service with endpoints for:
+  - Login
   - Retrieving movie/show list
   - Retrieving individual movie/show
   - Retrieving comment and rating list for movie/show